Chalarangelo/jsiqle/README.md

 - `fields`: (Optional) An object containing key-value pairs for fields that make up the model.
 More information about field definitions can be found in the next section.
 - `properties`: (Optional) An object containing key-value pairs for getter properties to be defined on the model.
 All properties expect a single argument representing a record of the given model.
 More information about property definitions can be found in one of the following sections.
 - `scopes`: (Optional) An object containing key-value pairs for getter properties to be defined on the record set of the model.
 All scopes expect a single argument representing the record set or a subset of records from the current model.
 Alternatively, an object with a `matcher` and `sorter` key can be supplied for ordered scopes.
 More information about scope definitions can be found in one of the following sections.
-- `validators`: (Optional) An object containing key-value pairs for validation properties that return a boolean value depending on the validation's result.
-All validators expect two arguments, the current record and the record set of the current model.
-More information about validators and field validators can be found in one of the following sections.

 You can retrieve an already defined model by calling `Schema.prototype.getModel()` with the model name: